-EXAMINATIONS There will be three, 100 point, one hour, in-class examinations.
+There will be three, 100 point, one hour, in-class examinations.
 Make-up examinations are at my discretion and their existence has the necessary (but not sufficient) condition that you make arrangements prior to the exam.
-Sufficient interest from the class can change examination dates or move the exams to a 2-hour, evening format.
+Sufficient interest from the class can change examination dates.
 Examinations will typically consist of three questions from the homework and two questions you have not seen before.
 When taking the examinations you will be allowed to use your copy of my handout of definitions and theorems as a personalized resource.
 The examinations are tentatively scheduled for the following days: